-Primitive canines, Those with a close lineage to the wild ancestor' are inclined to be more reactive, sensitive, highly selective, social climbers, Very intelligent, Self thinkers, Have superior eyesight, hearing, and olfactory senses. and mental capacities that continue to evolve thru out the life span of the canine.
+Primitive canines, Those with a close lineage to the wild ancestor' are inclined to be more reactive, sensitive, highly selective, social climbers, Very intelligent, Self thinkers, have superior eyesight, hearing, and olfactory senses. and mental capacities that continue to evolve throughout the life span of the canine.

-Vlcaks do not always see you the human as a superior being, you will need to earn the respect of the Vlcak to retain top position.
-As a self thinker, some days they are very motivated to listen and obey commands on other days they will seem as if they have not learned or know any commands, They dislike repetitious type exercises so obedience titles can be hard to come by depending on the dog and the day.
+Vlcaks do not always see you the human as a superior being, once they reach maturity.
+You will need to earn the respect of the Vlcak to retain top position.
+As a self thinkers, some days they are very motivated to listen and obey commands on other days they will seem as if they have not learned or know any commands, They dislike repetitious type exercises so obedience can be hard to come by depending on the dog and the day.

 They will decide when and if it is a good time to do an activity and when they are finished doing an activity most often it is not when you are ready.
-Most will not find the typical doggy games like playing fetch to be entertaining once they reach adulthood.
-They instead greatly enjoy games of chase and hide and seek.
+Because most have very little to no drive most will not find the typical doggy games like playing fetch to be entertaining once they reach adulthood.

 Vlcaks like all animals are unique each with it's own personality, temperament, and quirks.
 Vlcaks will not grow to suit the way you live.
 You will have to grow to suit your vlcak.

 Vlcaks are very loyal Velcro dogs, affectionate, love to be " right middle" of whatever you are doing and not in the nice I will lay beside you while you do an activity, they want to help 'You Do" the activity.